 While the ribs may be the star of this recipe, the sauce is equally delectable.
 When I make this recipe (and I make it often), I combine all of the sauce ingredients, minus the beer, the night before.
 Then, in the morning, all I have to do is place the ribs and onions in the slow cooker and pour the sauce mixture and beer over the top.
 Could it get any easier?

 Fast forward eight to ten hours and you have perfectly tender ribs nestled in a rich, decadent sauce.
-You won’t even need a knife to eat these slow cooker short ribs – they simply fall of the bone.
+You won’t even need a knife to eat these beer braised short ribs – they simply fall off of the bone.
 To soak up all of the deliciousness, I usually serve them with my easy go-to Parmesan Orzo, or if I have the time, my 18-Minute Risotto.

 If you loved Christina’s recipe, be sure to hook up with her on her social media channels!